erhanersoz/JavaScript30/19 - Webcam Fun/README.md

   return pixels;
 }
 ```
-The ***redEffect()*** method increases the red representing value of the pixels by 100.
-It decreases the green representing value of the pixels by 50.
-It reduces the blue representing value of the pixels to half.
+The ***redEffect()*** method increases the red channels of pixels by 100.
+It decreases the green channels of pixels by 50.
+It reduces the blue channels of pixels to half.

 <br/>